What Types of Septic Systems Are There?

-While its name makes this system sound complicated, it actually only reverses the normal way a septic drain field works.
-The system still uses a traditional septic tank, but when waste water passes out of the tank, it enters an evapotranspiration bed—a compartment containing sand and gravel that is entirely sealed on the bottom, preventing water from seeping into the ground.
+While its name makes it sound complicated, an evapotranspiration system actually only reverses the normal way a septic drain field works.
+The system still uses a traditional septic tank (as most of these alternative systems do), but when wastewater passes out of the tank, it enters an evapotranspiration bed—a compartment containing sand and gravel that is entirely sealed on the bottom, preventing water from seeping into the ground.
 The evapotranspiration bed is covered with vegetation.
 Plants use the water in the bed, and any additional moisture makes its way to the surface and evaporates into the air.

 - The cost of this system is comparable to more traditional systems.